navroopsinghsandhu/Project/README.md

 # Project
+1. TASKLIST
+2. WEATHER INFO
-The idea is to make available a number of apps embedded in a single web app in an organised way.
+Further idea is to make available a number of apps embedded in a single web app in an organised way.
-Currently three apps are embedded
-1. Weather app
-2. TaskList